cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 - **Security**: Set up two-factor authentication for added security.
 - **Learning Resources**: GitHub has a [wealth of tutorials and guides][github_docs] to help you get started.
 Utilize these to familiarize yourself with GitHub's features and best practices.

-#### File Naming Conventions

-Name files well!
-Good file names help to organize and maintain a clear and efficient documentation system.
-Good file names add:

-1. **Clarity and Accessibility**: To save time and reduce confusion, use well-named files.
-This makes it easier to identify and understand your files at a glance.
-2. **Ease of Navigation**: Use consistent naming to aid navigating through files.
-3. **System Compatibility**: Avoid certain characters, like spaces and special characters, in file names.
-They will cause issues in different operating systems.
-    - Avoid spaces in file names.
-They cause issues in URLs and command-line operations.
-    - Avoid special characters like `!`, `$`, `#`, `%`, etc. They have specific functions in certain environments or scripts.
-    - Use single words or combine words using camelCase, underscores (`_`), or hyphens (`-`):
-        - For example:
-            - `ServerSetupGuide.md`,
-            - `server_setup_guide.md`, or
-            - `server-setup-guide.md`.

-#### The Importance of `.md` Extension for Markdown Files

-File name extensions are not always necessary, especially on Linux and Unix systems.
-However, when it comes to Markdown files, add the `.md` extension.
-This helps in the following ways:

-1. **GitHub Rendering**: GitHub automatically renders files with a `.md` extension as formatted Markdown.
-   This means your documentation will be displayed with the intended formatting (like headers, lists, links, etc.) when viewing it on GitHub.
-3. **Editor Support**: Most code editors recognize `.md` files and provide syntax highlighting.
-4. **Consistency and Recognition**: Using the `.md` extension helps users identify the file type and its intended use.

-For instance, naming a file `InstallationGuide.md` ensures that GitHub renders it as a Markdown document and displays all formatting correctly in the browser.
-This enhances readability and makes the documentation more user-friendly.

 ## Create a Repository (Repo) on GitHub

 Now that you have a GitHub account, your next step is to create a repository (repo) for your documentation project.